Muirey03/MRYIPC/README.md

 # MRYIPC
 ### Easy-to-use iOS IPC without the need for RocketBootstrap

-MRYIPC is an easy-to-use IPC (inter-process communication) mechanism for jailbroken devices (although it will also work on unjailbroken devices) that eliminated the need for RocketBootstrap.
+MRYIPC is an easy-to-use IPC (inter-process communication) mechanism for jailbroken devices (although it will also work on unjailbroken devices) that eliminates the need for RocketBootstrap.

 `MRYIPCCenter` is similar in API to `CPDistributedMessagingCenter`, so it shouldn't be too challenging to replace current `CPDistributedMessagingCenter` implementations with `MRYIPCCenter`.

 ## How to use
 To use MRYIPC, copy `MRYIPCCenter.h` to `$THEOS/include` and `usr/lib/libmryipc.dylib` to `$THEOS/lib`.
-Then you can add `XXX_LIBRARIES = mryipc` to your Makefile and `#import "MRYIPCCenter.h"` into any source files you want to use it in.
+Then you can add `XXX_LIBRARIES = mryipc` to your Makefile and `#import <MRYIPCCenter.h>` into any source files you want to use it in.
+Then add `Depends: com.muirey03.libmryipc` to your control file.

 An example usage can be seen in ExampleClient and ExampleServer in this repository.